JumpyJacko/resentral-react-cordova/README.md

 ## Developing for this Project
 Good luck lol, I learnt the basics of React two days into making this project.

+Oh, and this project runs off of another project named [resentral-server](https://github.com/JumpyJacko/resentral-server) but is currently private on Github and is running on a free [heroku](https://www.heroku.com/) server.

 ## Build from source (but I don't know how to write the guide for building from source)
 You need a full android development environment set up, follow [Cordova's guide](https://cordova.apache.org/docs/en/10.x/guide/platforms/android/) on how to do that.